tanij/dt-exercises/_instructions_mooc/sensorimotor/03_quiz_stateful.md

 ( ) Make sure the planner and estimators are efficiently executing their functions.
 ( ) Decide on the best course of action to accomplish the given task.
 ( ) Enable the robot sensors to collect more informative data as time goes by.
-(x) Determine commands to the actuators to "fill the gap" between the plan and the belief of the robot.
+(x) Determine commands for the actuators to "fill the gap" between the plan and the belief of the robot.

 [explanation]
 The controller receives as input the state estimates (belief) and a nominal plan, and uses some algorithm (many exist) to compute commands for the actuators to drive the robot states towards the plan.